Assistive Hearing Devices

 Amplifying Noise For Patients With Hearing Loss

-People with hearing loss may have trouble following a conversation amid considerable background noise, such as a teacher in a classroom setting, a presenter at a conference or an actor in a play.
-Fortunately, assistive technology can be used to amplify sounds—such as voices—and bring that sound directly into the receiver’s ear.
+People with hearing loss may have trouble following a conversation amid considerable background noise, such as a teacher in a classroom setting, a presenter at a conference, or an actor in a play.
+Fortunately, technology has given us assistive hearing devices that can be used to amplify sounds—such as voices—and bring that sound directly into the receiver’s ear.
+These devices include hearing aids, FM systems, and personal amplifiers, which can dramatically improve sound clarity and reduce distractions.
+With the right device, individuals can better engage in conversations and participate more fully in various social and professional environments.

 Often confused for hearing aids, assistive hearing devices are also called assistive listening devices (ALDs).
 Like hearing aids, there are several different types of ALDs available.
 These devices amplify noise in ways that can be particularly beneficial in certain situations when hearing aids can only be so helpful.
-The devices use systems—either an FM, infrared, inductive loop or Bluetooth system—to amplify sound in the following ways:
+The devices use systems—either an FM, infrared, inductive loop, or Bluetooth system—to amplify sound in the following ways: by improving clarity in noisy environments, providing direct sound delivery to the user’s ears, and reducing background distractions.
+ALDs can be particularly useful in settings like lectures, theaters, or places with considerable noise where traditional hearing aids may not provide sufficient assistance.
+The devices can amplify sound in the following ways:

 Who Can Benefit From Assistive Hearing Devices?